|

 The Loch is also a very important habitat for the Black-throated diver, a bird of the Siberian forests and Arctic tundra which retains a small breeding population on the western edge of Scotland.
 Nearly 6% of British breeding pairs are located at Loch Maree, the largest concentration of this species in the UK.
 Sea trout and salmon are an important part of Loch Maree's ecosystem and they provide food for the Black-throated diver and Otter.

-Loch Maree is 20 km long and has a maximum width of 4 km which makes it the fourth largest freshwater loch in Scotland.
-The A832 from Kinlochewe to Gairloch runs along the shore and there are several places where you can stop and take in the stunning views.
 Kayaking is an excellent way to discover the loch and the parking place at Slattadale is perfect to land your kayak in the water.
 Organised Kayak trips are also possible.
 There is one walking track next to the loch which is the Tollie path.
 This walk starts at the Slattadale parking place and ends at Tollie Farm near Poolewe.
-It's a one-way track of five miles.
+It’s a one-way track of five miles.
 Two miles outside Kinlochewe is a parking place with access to the Beinn Eighe Woodland and Mountain Trails.